Jurisdictional is a crowd-sourced directory of public entities in the United States.

 Discovery of basic public information and services can be easier.

-Basic democratic questions can be more readily answered with a comprehensive data layer that powers people-centered civic-tech and open-gov applications.
+Basic democratic questions can be more readily answered with a comprehensive civic data layer that can be used to powers civic-tech and open-gov applications.

 Jurisdictional is that comprehensive data layer.